experience on our website. If you continue, we'll assume that you are happy to receive

-Our army of 300-strong engineers, known locally as the ‘orange army’, has battled for over two months to overcome every obstacle thrown at it by Mother Nature as they worked to repair a 100m breach at Riviera Terrace, Dawlish, following storms on 4 and 14 February 2014.
+Our army of 300-strong engineers, known locally as the ‘orange army’, battled for over two months to overcome every obstacle thrown at it by Mother Nature as they worked to repair a 100m breach at Riviera Terrace, Dawlish, following storms on 4 and 14 February 2014.
 Work included:

-With the most critical phase of the restoration now completed and the line reopened, engineers will now move to the less critical phase that includes:
+With the most critical phase of the restoration complete and the line reopened, engineers moved to the less critical phase: